inflmts/gale/README.md

-# corecon
+# Gale

-InfiniteLimits Core Console Configuration
+InfiniteLimits Core Console Configuration (previously known as _corecon_, _psi_, or _coreterm_)

 ## Overview

-This is my personal terminal-only configuration consolidated into a Git repository, a rite of passage for any Linux user seeking something more from their computing environment.
-This is my imprint, my personality in the form of configuration files tailored only to me, on the software universe I willingly and gratefully accept from the many millions of open source developers worldwide contributing to the betterment of computers and software.
-It will change -- my skills will improve, my needs will adapt, and my personality will fluctuate -- but it will always remain, at its core, a distinct reflection of myself.
+This is my personal terminal configuration consolidated into a Git repository, a rite of passage for any Linux user seeking something more from their computing environment.
+This is my imprint, my personality in the form of files and utilities tailored only to me, on the software universe I willingly and gratefully accept from the many millions of open source developers worldwide contributing to the betterment of the programs we use every day.
+This repository may change drastically -- my skills will improve, my needs will adapt, and my whims will fluctuate -- but it will always remain, at its core, a distinct reflection of me.

-The way this repository works is simple: Make `~/.local/corecon` a symlink to this directory.
-Do host-specific configuration with `corecon config`.
-Run `corecon apply` to make things happen.
+The way this repository works is simple: Symlink `~/.local/gale` to this directory.
+Do host-specific configuration with `windconf`.
+Run `gale-apply` to make things happen.

-The `corecon config` command is the official interface to corecon's local configuration.
-This utility queries and modifies the configuration file `$XDG_CONFIG_HOME/corecon/config`.
-The format of this file is extremely simple: one entry is allowed per line, consisting of a key (containing any character except '=') and optionally a '=' followed by a value (containing any text).
-See `corecon config --help` for usage.
-A list of variables corecon itself recognizes it provided below, though corecon will accept and ignore other variables set in the configuration file (for use by Omega, for example).
+Windconf is Gale's local configuration system.
+The `windconf` command queries and modifies the configuration file `$XDG_CONFIG_HOME/gale/config`, which is a text file with an extremely simple format.
+Each line corresponds to exactly one entry, consisting of a key (containing any character except '=') and optionally a '=' followed by a value (containing any text).
+See `windconf --help` for usage.
+A list of variables Gale itself recognizes it provided below, though Gale will quietly ignore other variables set in the configuration file (for use by Storm, for example).

-The `corecon apply` command generates and installs files.
-Corecon currently uses Ninja coupled with simple shell scripts as its build system.
-This command should be run every time something changes in the respository that needs to be installed or is the dependency of a generator.
+The `gale-apply` command generates and installs files.
+As the build system, Gale currently uses Ninja coupled with simple shell scripts for speed and simplicity.

 ## Installation